AhmedStohy/Hybrid-Pointer-Networks/README.md

 <br>

 ## Acknowledgements<br>
 Thanks to [qiang-ma/graph-pointer-network](https://github.com/qiang-ma/graph-pointer-network) for getting me started with the code for the Graph Pointer Network.

-This repository includes adaptions of [xbresson/TSP_Transformer](https://github.com/xbresson/TSP_Transformer), I also would like to thank you for making your code available.
+This repository contains [xbresson/TSP_Transformer](https://github.com/xbresson/TSP_Transformer) adaptations, and I'd like to thank you for making your code available.